lskatz/Kalamari/README.md

 Kalamari is a database of completed and public assemblies, backed by trusted institutions.
 These assemblies can be further used in formatted databases such as Kraken or Blast.

+Completed assemblies means that you do not have to worry about the database itself being contaminated with "rogue" contigs.
+Additionally, most assemblies were obtained by subject matter experts (SMEs) at Centers for Disease Control and Prevention (CDC).
+Those not from CDC come from other trusted institutions or projects such as FDA-ARGOS.
+Most genomes are from species that are either studied or are common contaminants in the Enteric Diseases Laboratory Branch (EDLB) at CDC.

+Kalamari also comes with a custom taxonomy database such as defining _Shigella_ as a subspecies of _Escherichia coli_ or defining the four lineages of _Listeria monocytogenes_.
+These changes have been backed by trusted SMEs in EDLB.

 ## Installation

 ### conda